A Travel Price Comparison for Families, Couples, and Backpackers Seoul vs. Berlin for Attractions, Food, Nightlife, and Music

 Berlin

-Seoul is a very popular place to visit for couples.
+Seoul is a great city if you're traveling as a couple.
 Couples enjoy the beautiful viewpoints, outdoor parks, and diverse restaurants.
 There are also many beautiful luxury hotels where couples can enjoy a romantic getaway.

 Is Seoul or Berlin Better for Backpackers and Budget Travelers?